Matt-BF/litestar-tanstack-test/README.md

 ## How to Run

 1. **Start the Backend:**
-   Navigate to the `backend` directory and run the FastAPI application using `uv`:
+   Navigate to the `backend` directory and run the Litestar application using `uv`:

    ```bash
    cd backend